-I like to cook with my Instant Pot, and it’s nice to be able to make a small amount of Instant Pot Applesauce, or a bigger batch if any of the kids will be around (Bryen just got a car, so you know I never see him!).
+I like to cook with my Instant Pot, and it's nice to be able to make a small amount of pressure cooker applesauce, or a bigger batch if any of the kids will be around (Bryen just got a car, so you know I never see him!).

 Make a quick batch of Instant Pot Applesauce for a sweet and healthy snack!
 It cooks in minutes and you control the ingredients!